It is difficult to recommend a “best” way to install BPM in a corporation.

 Photo Credit Jill Wellington

-Compile the workflow and roll it out to an ACM/BPM workflow/workload platform.
+Compile the workflow and roll it out as a process template to an ACM/BPM workflow/workload platform.

-As the BPM engine posts steps according to the logic of your plan-side workflow, record some data at the placeholder Form at each step then commit the step.
+As the BPM engine posts tasks or steps according to the logic of your template instance, record some data at the placeholder Form at each step, then commit the step.

-Go to the History to show that the platform records an auto-date/time stamp per step, with the data that was entered at each step at the placeholder Form.
+Go to the History to show the stakeholders that the platform contemporaneously records, in the History, the data that was entered at each step at the placeholder Form, complete with a system generated date/time stamp.

-[quick build – this session must not run more than 1 hour]
+[quick build – this session should not run more than 1 hour]

 [illustrate Routing as an attribute of workflow steps]

-Replace the placeholder Forms with, assuming the client can provide these, images of Forms needed at each step in #1.
+Replace the placeholder Forms along the workflow with, assuming the stakeholders have provided these in advance, images of Forms needed at each step in #1.

-Make sure there is an additional “memo” Form field at each Form.
+Make sure there is an extra “memo” Form field at each Form.
 This is very useful during modeling to capture notes (i.e. wrong Form, missing Fields, wrong Routing, wrong sequencing of steps, etc.).

 [illustrate Forms as an attribute of workflow steps]

-Upgrade your workflow by adding a Rule Set that automates your branching decision box step i.e. a Yes/No decision box where an upstream form picks up a Yes/No value at, say, a combobox.
+Upgrade your workflow by adding a Rule Set that automates your branching decision box step.
 Set the routing at the branching decision box to “system”.

 [introduce the client to workflow branching/re-merging]

-Show the client how to build a custom workflow step Form and encode this to one or more steps.
+Show the stakeholders how to build a custom workflow step Form and encode this to one or more steps.

 [upgrade of #3]

-Now, compile, roll out and re-run your latest upgrade of your workflow where you skip a step, re-visit an already completed step, insert a step not in your workflow.
+Now, compile, roll out and process a template instance for your latest upgrade of your workflow where you skip a step, re-visit an already completed step, insert a step not in your workflow.

 [demonstrate that your solution accommodates excursions away from “best practices”]